Bathrooms / By Robyn Roberts / May 26, 2016

 Guest post by Chris, Ditmas Park homeowner

 During construction, many people, not least of all our immediate neighbors, asked us why we were renovating our apartment.
-In the earliest stages we would say, semi-seriously, that all we had really intended to do before things got out of control was put in a dishwasher.
-We had quickly realized that re-doing our kitchen was going to be an all or nothing endeavor for us, and putting in a dishwasher somehow became ripping our kitchen down to bare studs.
+In the earliest stages, we would say, semi-seriously, that all we had really intended to do before things got out of control was put in a dishwasher.
+We had quickly realized that re-doing our kitchen was going to be an all or nothing endeavor for us and putting in a dishwasher somehow became ripping our kitchen down to bare studs.
 But once we found out that our second kid was on the way, the focus of the project became carving out a room for our older son that was just big enough to be useful, but small enough to keep the kitchen a reasonable size.
-After posting our project on Sweeten and meeting Sweeten Experts Kent and Nick, we went full steam ahead with their innovative design for our kitchen and new kids’ room.
+After posting our project on Sweeten and meeting these Sweeten general contractors, we went full steam ahead with their innovative design for our kitchen and new kids’ room.

 Our Sweeten general contractors understood that we needed to be able to fit a standard-sized crib along one of the crved walls, and that if push came to shove we could alternatively squeeze in a standard twin bed running the other way, just in case we end up staying in the apartment for quite a while longer than we’ve planned.
 We kept the curved walls of the room as they were since it is a nice pre-war touch that conveys the fact that the room juts out into the facade of the building, forming a miniature bay window with a tiny balcony for plants.
 We laid a new wood floor and installed a heavy door that swings open to be flush against the wall outside the room, almost making it disappear when it’s open.
 The other thing that makes it feel so much bigger is that there is a full transom milk glass window along the top of the doorway.
 It brings light into the kitchen and keeps the partition between the kitchen and our son’s room from dominating.